xdgrulez/kafi/README.md

 ### FlatMap

-You can also use Kafi for filtering (or exploding) using a `flatmap` function.
-Here, we only keep those messages from the input topic `my_topic` where "bla" equals 4711.
+You can also use Kafi for filtering (or exploding) using its `flatmap` functionality.
+In the example below, we only keep those messages from the input topic `my_topic` where "bla" equals 4711.
 Only those messages are written to the output topic `my_flatmapped_topic`:

 ```
 def filter_out_4711(x):